ogmacorp/PyAOgmaNeo/docs/hierarchy.rst

 .. function:: Hierarchy.setAVLR(self, i, vlr)

-    Set the value learning rate of an action layer (A) at the bottom of the hierarchy (IO layer)
+    Set the value (critic) learning rate of an action layer (A) at the bottom of the hierarchy (IO layer)

     :param i: (int32) index of the IO layer
     :param vlr: (float32) value to set

 .. function:: Hierarchy.getAVLR(self, i)

-    Get the value learning rate of an action layer (A) at the bottom of the hierarchy (IO layer)
+    Get the value (critic) learning rate of an action layer (A) at the bottom of the hierarchy (IO layer)

     :param i: (int32) index of the IO layer
     :rtype: (float32) vlr

 .. function:: Hierarchy.setAALR(self, i, alr)

-    Set the action learning rate of an action layer (A) at the bottom of the hierarchy (IO layer)
+    Set the action (actor) learning rate of an action layer (A) at the bottom of the hierarchy (IO layer)

     :param i: (int32) index of the IO layer
     :param alr: (float32) value to set

 .. function:: Hierarchy.getAALR(self, i)

-    Get the action learning rate of an action layer (A) at the bottom of the hierarchy (IO layer)
+    Get the action (actor) learning rate of an action layer (A) at the bottom of the hierarchy (IO layer)

     :param i: (int32) index of the IO layer
     :rtype: (float32) alr